nickjj/ansible-docker/README.md

   - job: docker system prune -af &> /dev/null
     name: "Docker disk clean up"
     schedule: ["0", "0", "*", "*", "0"]
+    # Remove a cron task by setting an absent state (it defaults to present).
+    # state: "absent"

 # A list of packages that Docker requires to run.
 Typically you shouldn't have
 # to modify this list, but if Docker's dependencies change it can be updated